TylerBarnes/gatsby-plugin-transition-link/readme.md

   zIndex: 0 || 1
 }}
 ```
+__Note__: the entering page will always be assigned a z-index of 1 while the exiting page will get 0.
+You can override this yourself if you want your exiting page to sit on top.

 Below is an example of TransitionLink in use.
-Note that all time values are in seconds, not milliseconds.
 ```jsx
 <TransitionLink
   to="/page-2"